histocartography/zoommil/README.md

 # ZoomMIL

 ZoomMIL is a multiple instance learning (MIL) method that learns to perform multi-level zooming for efficient Whole-Slide Image (WSI) classification.
-This repository contains the code to reproduce the results of our corresponding paper [Differentiable Zooming for Multiple Instance Learning on Whole-Slide Images](https://arxiv.org/pdf/2204.12454.pdf).
+This repository contains the PyTorch code to reproduce the results of our corresponding paper [Differentiable Zooming for Multiple Instance Learning on Whole-Slide Images](https://arxiv.org/pdf/2204.12454.pdf).

 ## Overview
 ![](fig/overview.png)